Revelation Mentis

 The title screen of the game features the name in large letters as well as some title art, all lovingly assembled in ASCII art.

 I first learned programming by tinkering with Turbo Pascal 7.
 I had access to the source code of a handful of existing little games and other projects, and I painstakingly learned what each command and each number meant by blind experimentation.
 This game can be thought of as the ultimate result of that learning process: it was the first time I sat down with an empty Pascal file and wrote a (non-trivial) program of my own completely from scratch.
+This happened in a development environment that was already very much behind the times even at the time, but it was what I had access to.

 The first complete version of Revelation Mentis clocked in at just under 2000 lines of code.
-When I later learned about arrays and for-loops, I was able to cut those down to 600.
+When I later learned about arrays and for loops, I was able to cut those down to 600.
 Goodbye, 25 variables with almost identical names!

 Limitations